 Dublin and the Injection of Meat

 When I wrote to you the last time Minette and I were on a steamboat on our way to London.
 From there we took the train to Calne.
-John Harris arranged the most amazing welcome for us at his house with many of the staff from C & T Harris in attendance.
-He suggested that since I have an interest in discovering the origins of meat curing in order to understand how excellent bacon is made, we take a trip to Ireland and visit the University of Dublin.
+John Harris arranged the most amazing welcome at his house with many of the staff from C & T Harris in attendance.

 Meat Injection Started in Cadavers

-We learned that the practice of injecting meat with brine started as a way to preserve cadavers.
+The practice of injecting meat with brine started as a way to preserve cadavers.
 That preserving human corpses for medical studies was something that made complete sense to me.
 Many years ago, as a boy, I read how Von Hombult and Guthrie went from house to house after a particularly heavy thunderstorm buying up the copses of the deceased for their own medical studies.
-Before the age of refrigeration, preserving human remains in order to study the make-up of the human body would have received considerable attention.
+Before the age of refrigeration, preserving human remains to study the make-up of the human body would have received considerable attention.

 Leonardo Da Vinci

-Leonardo da Vince (1452–1519) described a method of preserving the cadavers for his own dissection and study.
-(Brenner, E.; 2014) The mixture he used consisted of turpentine, camphor (scent masking), oil of lavender (scent masking), vermilion (colouring agent), wine, rosin (a resin used as an adhesive), sodium nitrate, and potassium nitrate.
+The anatomy professor started his discussion by pointing to none other than Leonardo da Vince (1452–1519) who described a method of preserving the cadavers for his own dissection and study.
+(Brenner, E.; 2014) The preserving mixture he used consisted of turpentine, camphor (scent masking), oil of lavender (scent masking), vermilion (colouring agent), wine, rosin (a resin used as an adhesive), sodium nitrate, and potassium nitrate.
 In his mix, for preservation, he relied on sodium and potassium nitrate and turpentine.
-The man who took front and centre stage in the development and spread of the practice was a man we already met with the surname of Morgan.
+The link between meat preservation for sustenance and meat preservation for the study of anatomy is, as the link between meat injection and the medical establishment, one that is abundantly obvious if you just think about it for a minute, but not necessarily the first connection you make when you look at the different disciplines separately.
+So, one of the most fascinating discoveries started to unfold for me and Minette in Dublin!
+The man who took front and centre stage in the development and progressed the practice of injecting preserving fluids into dead animal muscles for the purpose of preservation was a man we already became familiar with, with the surname of Morgan.

-Edward Smith whos book, Foods, (1873) we read and discussed in great detail in Denmark wrote that “Mr. Morgan devised an ingenious process by which the preserving material, composed of water, saltpeter, and salt, with or without flavouring matter, was distributed throughout the animal, and the tissue permeated and charged.
+We encountered Mr Morgan’s name for the first time in Denmark during the reading of Edward Smith’s book, Foods, (1873) which we discussed in great detail in the Østergaard household.
+Smith wrote that “Mr Morgan devised an ingenious process by which the preserving material, composed of water, saltpetre, and salt, with or without flavouring matter, was distributed throughout the animal, and the tissue permeated and charged.
 His method was exemplified by him at a meeting of the Society of Arts, on April 13, 1854, when I [Edward] presided.”
-(Smith, E, 1873: 35)
+(Smith, 1873)

 He describes how an animal is killed in the usual way, the chest opened and a metal pipe connected to the arterial system.
 Brine was pumped through gravity feed throughout the animal.
 Approximately 6 gallons were flushed through the system.
 Pressure was created to ensure that it was flushed into the small capillaries.
 Smith reported overall good results from the process with a few exceptions.
 He himself seemed unconvinced.